Annual Report 2006-2007

 Guy Giguère, Chairperson and Chief Executive Officer

-A seasoned adjudicator and mediator with over 23 years of experience in the federal public service of Canada, Guy Giguère was appointed Chairperson of the Public Service Staffing Tribunal in March 2005.
+A seasoned adjudicator and mediator with over 24 years of experience in the federal public service of Canada, Guy Giguère was appointed Chairperson of the Public Service Staffing Tribunal in March 2005.
 Mr. Giguère was first a member of the Public Service Staff Relations Board from 1998 to 2000 and became Deputy Chairperson of the Board in 2001.
+He was reappointed for a five-year period on March 31, 2008.
 Mr. Giguère began his public service career in 1983 with Employment and Immigration Canada where he provided training and advice on human rights and access to information legislation.
 He later worked with the Office of the Privacy Commissioner, the Department of Justice and the Privy Council Office.
-Born in St Jérôme, Quebec, Mr. Giguère obtained a civil law degree (LL.L) from the Université de Montréal and has been a member of the Quebec Bar since 1978.
-Mr. Giguère is a frequent speaker on mediation and arbitration in the federal public service and gives workshops on arbitration to new members of federal administrative tribunals.
-He is also a regular guest lecturer at the Faculty of Law, University of Ottawa and at the Université du Québec en Outaouais.
+Born in St-Jérôme, Québec, Mr. Giguère obtained a civil law degree (LL.L) from the Université de Montréal and has been a member of the Quebec Bar since 1978.
+Mr. Giguère is a frequent speaker on mediation and arbitration in the federal public service and trains new members of federal administrative tribunals on the conduct of a hearing.
+He is also a guest lecturer at the Faculty of Law, University of Ottawa and with the Department of Industrial Relations at the Université du Québec en Outaouais.

 Sonia Gaal, Vice-Chairperson

-Sonia Gaal was appointed Vice-Chairperson of the Public Service Staffing Tribunal in August 2005.
-Ms. Gaal received her civil law degree (LL.L) from the Université de Montréal and completed post-graduate studies in labour law at the University of Alberta.
-From 1985 to 1988, Ms. Gaal was a labour relations officer and member of the negotiating team for the City of Edmonton.
-She later served as a labour relations advisor with the Government of Alberta and as a government representative with the Government of Alberta during arbitration hearings and negotiations.
-In 1998, Ms. Gaal was appointed to the Alberta Labour Relations Board and, a year later, to the Canada Industrial Relations Board in Ottawa as a full-time member.
-Ms. Gaal remains an active member of the Law Society of Alberta and the Quebec Bar and holds an MA in Business Administration from Athabasca University in Alberta.
+Sonia Gaal was appointed Vice-Chair of the Public Service Staffing Tribunal in August 2005.
+Ms. Gaal received her civil law degree (LL.L) from the Université de Montréal, completed a Post Graduate Diploma in Labour Law at the University of Alberta and holds an MBA from Athabasca University in Alberta.
+From 1985 to 1988, Ms. Gaal was a Labour Relations Officer and member of the negotiating team for the City of Edmonton.
+She later served as a Labour Relations Advisor with the Government of Alberta where she represented the government during arbitration hearings and negotiations.
+In 1998, Ms. Gaal was appointed to the Alberta Labour Relations Board and, one year later, to the Canada Industrial Relations Board in Ottawa as a full-time member.
+Ms. Gaal remains an active member of the Law Society of Alberta and the Barreau du Québec.

 Helen Barkley, Full-time member